ergogen/ergogen-docs/docs/getting-started.md

 # Getting Started

-Until there's a proper "Getting started" guide, try getting acquainted with ergogen by following these steps in order:
+Until there's a proper "Getting started" guide, try getting acquainted with Ergogen by following these steps in order:

 1. Read the [docs](https://docs.ergogen.xyz).
 D'uuh.
 They're not complete by any measure, but should give you a fairly good idea what you're dealing with here.